denten-books/plain-text/5-surface.md

 First, with the initial advance of telecommunications in the telegraph age, at the turn of the twentieth century, we observe the emerging divide between human-readable text and machine-readable code.
-Removable storage media like ticker tape and punch card constitute a set of instructions for a machine, meant to actuate a mechanism which in turn produces human-legible inscriptions.
+Removable storage media like ticker tape and punch card constitute the instruction set for a machine, meant to actuate a mechanism which in turn produces human-legible inscriptions.
 Unintelligible (to a lay person) control codes "driving" the machine are thereby mixed with plain text content of communication.
 The